klvosantos/klvosantos/README.md

 ## Student, Developer!

-- 🌱 I’m currently learning everything related to Spring, react in general 🤣
+- 🌱 I’m currently learning everything related to Spring, React and Blockchain🤣
 - 🥅 2022 Goals: Contribute to Open Source projects, blockchain projects, and be more fluent on technologies mentioned above.